JayChase/angular2-disqus/readme.md

 import { AppComponent }   from './app.component';
 import { DemoComponent } from './demo.component';

-import { DisqusModule } from '../src/disqus.module';
+import { DisqusModule } from 'angular2-disqus';  //or for angular-cli the path will be ../../node_modules/angular2-disqus

 import { MdCardModule } from '@angular2-material/card';
 import { MdToolbarModule } from '@angular2-material/toolbar';